10 Things to Know About the New Maths A Level

-It’s true that there will no longer be a “non-calculator” paper and that the appropriate use of technology is expected throughout.
-This is particularly true in the new “Large Data Set” part of the A Level Maths course, in which you’ll be expected to become familiar with the LDS and know how to take samples from it, “clean” the data and calculate summary statistics.
+It’s true that there will no longer be a ‘non-calculator’ paper and that the appropriate use of technology is expected throughout.
+This is particularly true in the new “Large Data Set” part of the A-Level Maths course, in which you’ll be expected to become familiar with the LDS and know how to take samples from it, “clean” the data and calculate summary statistics.

 During the course you’ll also be expected to use spreadsheets and other modelling apps to analyse the data.
 In the exam, you’ll be expected to demonstrate understanding of how this is done.

-Having a calculator will help eliminate simple arithmetic errors; but questions will be designed in such a way so that those who use a calculator as a crutch will not prosper.
+Having a calculator will help eliminate simple arithmetic errors, but questions will be designed in such a way so that those who use a calculator as a crutch will not prosper.
 The emphasis is on the understanding and logical reasoning, and those who cannot demonstrate this will trip up – calculator or no calculator!

 Myth 8: “It’s going to be impossible to revise properly for”

 The strategy for learning and revising Maths remains largely the same.
-The great Mathematician Paul Halmos said “The only way to learn Mathematics is to do Mathematics” and there is, indeed, no substitute for practice and lots of it.
+The great mathematician Paul Halmos said “The only way to learn mathematics is to do mathematics” and there is, indeed, no substitute for practice and lots of it.
 In order to successfully tackle the new papers, with their increased emphasis on problem solving, the nuts and bolts of the subject must be totally secure.

-What’s clear is that the classic method of leaving things until late in the day and then doing every available past paper question will not work any more – as reams of past papers just don’t exist yet!
+What’s clear is that the classic method of leaving things until late in the day and then doing every available past paper question will not work any more, as reams of past papers just don’t exist yet!

-Therefore, more than ever before, it’s imperative that effective learning and revision takes place continuously during the two year course.
+With all that in mind, more than ever before, it’s imperative that effective learning and revision takes place continuously during the two year course.

-Students must take a lot of responsibility for seeking out and doing extra questions on every topic they meet; and this is where revision resources like ours will come into their own.
+Students must take a lot of responsibility for seeking out and doing extra questions on every topic they meet, and this is where revision resources like ours will come into their own.